-Schedule C or Schedule C-EZ, Schedule SE, Form 1040, and Schedule EIC (if you were raising children in your home).
+Schedule C, Schedule SE, Form 1040 or 1040SR, and Schedule EIC (if you were raising children in your home).
 Call the IRS to get the forms or go online.
 You need to carefully include all income and expenses for your business.
 Gather all business related receipts, bank statements and mileage records to accurately fill out these forms.

 What If I Am a Permanent Resident Alien Who Is Working in the U.S.?

 The EIC is available to taxpayers who have a Social Security number and have a child who has a Social Security number.All Social Security numbers must be valid for work.
 The taxpayer must have been a U.S. resident alien for tax purposes the entire year, and the child must have lived with the taxpayer for more than six months in the United States.
 If the taxpayer is married and lives with his or her spouse, the spouse must also have a Social Security number.